Teaching-HTL-Leonding/UserManagementTemplate/readme.md

   * Extend [`DemoDataGenerator`](Start/Data/DemoDataGenerator.cs) so that it maintains some meaningful demo groups in the DB.

 * Design and build a web API controller for user management that supports the following operations:
+  * All user management web APIs can only be called by authenticated users.
+Anonymous access **must** be prevented.
   * Get details about the currently signed-in user (see comments about simulated authentication above).
     * The API has to return a JSON object containing the user's ID, name identifier, email, first name, and last name.
   * Get a list of all users.